ishaaq34/Chipseq_analysis_tutorial/src/03_sample_list_creation.md

 You *could* just type the names into a text file yourself.
 However, that is prone to typos.
 Using `ls` ensures you only list files that actually exist.

+## Ready for Use
+Your sample_id.txt file can now be used in downstream pipeline loops for:

+Quality Control (FastQC, MultiQC)
+Adapter Trimming (Trim Galore)
+Alignment (Bowtie2, HISAT2)
+Peak Calling (MACS2)

 Since we know the Sample ID (e.g., Input1), we can just tell the robot: "Look for Input1 plus _R1 and Input1 plus _R2."

 ```bash